Devlight/PulseView/README.md

  - listener:

     allows you to set pulse listener.
 OnStart and OnFinish listeners.

+Icon can be like normal bitmap and like SVG file.

 In preview mode PulseView presents incorrectly cause of canvas can`t make scale in this mode.